 Transfer the pan to the oven and cook to desired doneness, about 3 minutes for medium-rare (the temperature should be about 132 degrees F/55 degrees C).
 Remove the pan from the oven and transfer the meat to a cutting board to rest.

 Add the shallot to the skillet and cook over medium-high until softened, stirring frequently, about 1 minute.
 Turn off the burner, then pull the hot skillet off the heat.
 Add the Cognac.
-If the reaction between the heat and alcohol produce a flame, don’t panic!
+If the reaction between the heat and alcohol produces a flame, don’t panic!
 It will subside in a minute.

 Return to the stovetop, stir to deglaze and cook over medium-high 1 to 2 minutes, until the liquid evaporates.
 Add the stock and cook until thickened and saucy, 6 to 8 minutes.